Primayer/PhocusApiDocs/README.md

 # Phocus Data Access

 The Primayer API provides access to the data recorded by a Phocus/Enigma logger.
 To use the API third parties must provide an authorization token with each request.
 The authorization token can be found within the settings section of [PrimeWeb](http://cloud.primayer.com).
+The current endpoint api.primayer.com is being deprecated, please start using access.primayer.com instead.

 # Methods